Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Reverse Prevention Sampling

+Next, we describe how to generate RRC sets correctly for the EIL problem under the MCIC model, which is more complicated than generating RR sets for the IC model \cite{Tang2014}.
+The construction of RRC sets is done according to Definition \ref{defn:RRC}.
+Recall that in the MCIC model, whether a node can be saved or not is based on a number of factors such as whether $v$ is reachable via a path in $g \sim \mathcal{G}$ from $A_C$ and the diffusion history of each campaign.
+Our algorithms tackle the complex interactions between campaigns by first identifying nodes that can be influenced by $C$ which reveals important information for generating RRC sets for $L$.

-\textbf{RRC set generation. } Line 2 generates $\mathcal{R}$ by repeated simulation of the misinformation prevention process.
+Line 2 generates $\mathcal{R}$ by repeated simulation of the misinformation prevention process.
 The generation of each random RRC set is implemented as two breath-first searches (BFS) on $\mathcal{G}$ and $G^T$ respectively.
-The first BFS on $\mathcal{G}$ corresponds to a standard randomized BFS and computes the influence set of $A_C$.
-The second BFS on $G^T$ is an important algorithmic contribution of this work that is essential for the \emph{RPS} approach.
-This novel bounded-depth BFS with pruning carefully tracks which nodes will become blocked and is described in detail below.
+The first BFS is a \emph{forward labelling} process from $A_C$ implemented as a forward BFS on $\mathcal{G}$ that computes the influence set of $A_C$ in a possible world.
+The second BFS on $G^T$ is a novel bounded-depth BFS with pruning that carefully tracks which nodes will become obstructed and is described in detail below.

-The set of nodes traversed by the standard randomized BFS on $\mathcal{G}$ is equivalent to $I(v_c)$ for $g \sim \mathcal{G}$, due to deferred randomness.
-Note that in each step of the BFS we record at each node $w$ the distance from $v_c$ to $w$, denoted $D(w)$, for use in the second step.
+\paragraph*{Forward BFS with Lazy Sampling} We first describe the forward labelling process.
+As the forward labeling is unlikely to reach the whole graph, we simply reveal edge states on demand (``lazy sampling''), based on the principle of deferred decisions.
+Given the seed set $A_C$ of campaign $C$, we perform a randomized BFS starting from $A_C$ where each outgoing edge $e$ in $\mathcal{G}$ is traversed with $p_C(e)$ probability.
+The set of nodes traversed in this manner ($R_g(A_C)$) is equivalent to $I(A_C)$ for $g \sim \mathcal{G}$, due to deferred randomness.
+Note that in each step of the above BFS we record at each node $w$ the minimum distance from $A_C$ to $w$, denoted $D(w)$, for use in the second BFS.

-Given a randomly selected node $u$ in $G$, observe that in order for $u$ to be able to be saved we require $u \in I(v_c)$.
-Therefore, if the randomly selected node $u \not\in I(v_c)$ then we return an empty RRC set.
-On the other hand, if $u \in I(v_c)$, we have $D(u) = |SP_g(v_c,u)|$ as a result of the above randomized BFS which indicates the maximum distance from $u$ that candidate saviour nodes can exist.
-We run a second BFS from $u$ in $G^T$ to depth $D(u)$ to determine the saviour nodes for $u$ by carefully pruning those nodes that would become blocked.
+Given a randomly selected node $u$ in $G$, observe that for $u$ to be able to be saved we require $u \in R_g(A_C)$.
+Therefore, if the randomly selected node $u \not\in R_g(A_C)$ then we return an empty RRC set.
+On the other hand, if $u \in R_g(A_C)$, we have $D(u) = |SP_g(A_C,u)|$ as a result of the above randomized BFS which indicates the maximum distance from $u$ that candidate saviour nodes can exist.
+We run a second BFS from $u$ in $G^T$ to depth $D(u)$ to determine the saviour nodes for $u$ by carefully pruning those nodes that would become obstructed.